phone: 650-725-2427

 Research Assistant

-I am a current sophomore from Austin, Texas studying Symbolic Systems with a minor in Education at Stanford.
+I am a current junior from Austin, Texas studying Symbolic Systems with a minor in Education at Stanford.
 I hope to one day become an educator, and because of this, a lot of my free time is dedicated to working with kids and learning about how their brains develop.
 I have a special interest in how to incorporate social justice curriculum into the classroom, specifically with how we teach students about Critical Race Theory, and I am extremely excited to explore my interests in these topics as well as education and psychology more broadly in the Markman Lab.